teoritty/netkit.d/README.md

 diagnostics (ping, traceroute, DNS, Whois, port scanning) — into a single, fast, dependency-light interface.

-The backend is built with FastAPI following Clean Architecture and SOLID principles; the frontend is plain ES-module JavaScript with no build step and no runtime framework.
-The interface ships in **English and Russian** (switchable at runtime) with three themes — light, dark, and a high-contrast "hacker" mode.

 ## Overview

-Network Tools replaces the scattered collection of online subnet calculators, CLI one-liners, and half-remembered formulas that network engineers reach for every day.
-Every calculation runs against Python's standard `ipaddress` library, so results are authoritative rather than approximate, and the diagnostic tools shell out to the host's real `ping`/`traceroute` and perform genuine DNS, RDAP, and TCP queries.
+Network Tools gathers the calculators and diagnostics that are otherwise scattered across online subnet tools and CLI one-liners into a single interface.
+Every calculation runs against Python's standard `ipaddress` library, so results are exact rather than approximate, and the diagnostic tools shell out to the host's real `ping`/`traceroute` and perform genuine DNS, RDAP, and TCP queries.

 ### Who it is for

-- **Network and systems engineers** — quick, reliable subnet math and on-the-spot diagnostics without leaving the browser or trusting a random third-party site with internal addressing.
+- **Network and systems engineers** — quick subnet math and on-the-spot diagnostics without leaving the browser.
-- **DevOps and platform engineers** — MTU/overhead planning for tunnels, load balancer config scaffolding, and port reachability checks during deployments.
+- **DevOps and platform engineers** — MTU/overhead planning for tunnels, load balancer config generation, and port reachability checks during deployments.
 - **Students and people learning computer networking** — a practice and self-checking aid.
 Work a subnetting or VLSM problem by hand, then verify the network address, host range, broadcast, and mask against the tool's output.